alejocb/dpptam/README.md

 6-) Minimum number of matches of 3D superpixels in multiple views to achieve multiview consistency.

 matchings_active_search: [int].
 Number of matches required of the 3D superpixel in multiple views.
 Larger values -> less outliers.
 Default: 3.
 Typical values [0-4].

+# Contact

+If you have any issue compiling/running dpptam or you would like to know anything about the code, please contact the authors:

+     Alejo Concha -> aconchabelenguer@gmail.com

+     Javier Civera -> jcivera@unizar.es